José Manuel Barroso: Career

-Prime minister of Portugal
+Prime minister of Portugal, 2002–2004

-While in opposition, Barroso was elected to the Assembly of the Republic in 1995 as a representative for Lisbon.
-There, he became chairman of the Foreign Affairs Committee.
-In 1999 he was elected president of his political party, PSD, succeeding Marcelo Rebelo de Sousa (a professor of law), and thus became Leader of the Opposition.
+In 1995, while in opposition, Barroso was elected to the Assembly of the Republic as a representative for Lisbon.
+He became chairman of the Foreign Affairs Committee.
+In 1998 he graduated from the Georgetown Leadership Seminar.
+In 1999 he was elected president of the PSD, succeeding Marcelo Rebelo de Sousa (a professor of law), and thus became Leader of the Opposition.
 Parliamentary elections in 2002 gave the PSD enough seats to form a coalition government with the right-wing Portuguese People's Party, and Barroso subsequently became Prime Minister of Portugal on 6 April 2002.

 As prime minister, facing a growing budget deficit, he made a number of difficult decisions and adopted strict reforms.
-He vowed to reduce public expenditure, which made him unpopular among leftists and public servants..
+He vowed to reduce public expenditure, which made him unpopular among leftists and public servants.
 His purpose was to lower the public budget deficit to a 3% target (according to the demands of EU rules), and official data during the 2002–2004 period stated that the target was being attained.

-In March 2003, Barroso hosted U.S President George W. Bush, British Prime Minister Tony Blair and Spanish Prime Minister José María Aznar in the Portuguese island of Terceira, in the Azores.
+In March 2003, Barroso hosted U.S President George W. Bush, British Prime Minister Tony Blair, and Spanish Prime Minister José María Aznar in the Portuguese island of Terceira, in the Azores.
 The four leaders finalised the controversial US-led 2003 invasion of Iraq.
 Under Barroso's leadership, Portugal became part of the "coalition of the willing" for the invasion and occupation of Iraq, sending non-combat troops.
 On 30 January 2003, Barroso signed The letter of the eight supporting US. policy on Iraq.

 Barroso did not finish his term as he had been nominated as president of the European Commission on 5 July 2004.
 Barroso arranged with Portuguese President Jorge Sampaio to nominate Pedro Santana Lopes as a substitute prime minister of Portugal.
 Santana Lopes led the PSD/PP coalition for a few months until early 2005, when new elections were called.
 When the Portuguese Socialist Party won the elections it produced an estimation that by the end of the year the budget deficit would reach 6.1%, which it used to criticise Barroso's and Santana Lopes's economic policies.

-President of the European Commission
+President of the European Commission, 2004–2014

-In 2004, the proposed European Constitution and now the Treaty of Lisbon included a provision that the choice of president must take into account the result of Parliamentary elections and the candidate supported by the victorious Europarty in particular.
+In 2004, the proposed European Constitution and now the Treaty of Lisbon included a provision that the choice of the president must take into account the result of Parliamentary elections and the candidate supported by the victorious European political party in particular.
 That provision was not in force in the nomination in 2004, but the centre-right European People's Party (EPP), who won the elections, pressured for a candidate from its own ranks.
-In the end, José Manuel Barroso, the EPP candidate, was chosen by the European Council.
+In the end, Barroso, as EPP candidate, was chosen by the European Council.